danielsonnier/GraphAlgorithms/README.md

 # GraphTriangleAlgo
+College Assignments
-College Assignment: Algorithim that determines if there is a triangle of vertices in a graph.
+Algorithims that determines if there is a triangle of vertices in a graph, and that find the maximum independent set in a graph.